fedarko/sheepgut/README.md

 ### Run various read / MAG-level analyses

-These steps are optional (we include CheckM, Prodigal, barrnap, LoFreq, and read stats outputs in this repository).
-We assume that you start each command from the root of the repository.
+These steps are optional (we include CheckM, Prodigal, barrnap, read stats, and LoFreq outputs in this repository).
+For each of these sets of commands, we assume that you are located in the root of the repository.

 #### CheckM (compute completeness and contamination statistics for the three MAGs)